Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Banyo suburb was $60,747 and average income was $72,336.
-This compares to Greater Brisbane's median income of $58,236 and average income of $72,799 during the same period.
-Based on Wage Price Index growth rate of 9.91% since financial year ending June 2023, estimated median income for Banyo as of September 2025 would be approximately $66,767 and average income would be around $79,504.
-According to Australian Bureau of Statistics Census data from 2021, incomes in Banyo cluster around the 73rd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Banyo is higher than average nationally.
+The median income is $60,747 and the average income stands at $72,336.
+This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% from financial year ending June 2023 to September 2025, current estimates for Banyo would be approximately $66,767 (median) and $79,504 (average).
+According to the 2021 Census, household, family and personal incomes in Banyo cluster around the 73rd percentile nationally.
 Income analysis reveals that the largest segment comprises 33.9% of residents earning between $1,500 and $2,999 weekly.
-This is consistent with broader trends across metropolitan regions showing 33.3% in the same income category.
-Higher earners represent a significant portion at 30.2%, indicating strong purchasing power within the community.
-Housing expenses account for 15.0% of total income.
-Strong earnings rank residents within the 75th percentile for disposable income.
-The area's SEIFA income ranking places it in the 6th decile nationally.
+Higher earners represent a substantial presence with 30.2% exceeding $3,000 weekly.
+Housing accounts for 15.0% of income.
+Residents rank within the 75th percentile for disposable income and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income